Minded-Engineering/take-home-be/README.md

   3. Both of these endpoints should have authentication (We do not expect a login/logout mechanism), any Bearer token that can be used to _secure_ the endpoints from public access is enough, feel free to choose any strategy you see fit to accomplish the task.

 ### Bonus
-- Create unit tests for the code developed.
+- Create unit tests for the developed code.

 ## Running the app